Jay and the Americans: Sale of the band name and reunion (2006-present)

 Until 2017, David Blatt continued to tour under his stage name, "Jay Black," primarily in the "tri-state area" and Florida.
 In a 2014 interview, he announced that he had Alzheimer's; he continued to perform until 2017.

-Kenny Vance is currently the lead singer of Kenny Vance and the Planotones, a neo-doo wop band that he formed in the 1970s (who are best known for their song "Looking for an Echo").
+Kenny Vance is the lead singer of Kenny Vance and the Planotones, a neo-doo wop band that he formed in the 1970s (who are best known for their song "Looking for an Echo").
 Vance did not rejoin the group when they reunited in 2006.

 After leaving the group, John Traynor recorded a handful of songs on the Coral label, including "I Rise, I Fall" in 1964.
 None were hits, but "I Rise, I Fall" became a minor hit for Johnny Tillotson.
 The label billed Traynor as "JAY formerly of Jay and the Americans."
 Traynor toured with Jay Siegel's Tokens until shortly before his death on January 2, 2014.

 Black died on October 22, 2021, from complications of pneumonia and dementia.
 In a statement, Jay and the Americans acknowledged that Black and the rest of the group had experienced "both wonderful and very contentious times" but that they respected the success that they achieved with Black as their lead singer.

+Howard Kane died in 2023; he was still actively touring with the group at the time of his death.

+In 2024, the group added vocalist and guitarist Darren Dowler, formerly of both Paul Revere and the Raiders and the Lettermen, as an official member.
+Marty Sanders has missed some performances in 2024 and 2025; he is recovering from health concerns and is expected to rejoin the group.
+Dowler became the group's primary guitarist in Sanders' absence.
+In 2024 and 2025, in addition to their usual touring schedule, Jay and the Americans also participated in the multi-artist "Happy Together Tour" led by the Turtles.
+In 2025, the group added vocalist and bassist Lenie Colacino as an official member.